Aperture card: Disadvantages

-Most of the disadvantages are related to the well established differences in analog and digital technology.
-In particular, searching for strings of characters within content is considerably slower.
-Handling physical cards requires proprietary machinery and processing optical film takes significant time.
+Aperture cards require a filing system, as well as experienced clerks and often sorting equipment.
+In order for records on aperture cards to be useful, they need to be archived correctly.
+Cards need to be archived either via a numbering scheme (in which each card is assigned a number and sorted according to the number) or a index system (in which cards are sorted by metadata).
+As with paper records, the indexing, locating, and refiling processes add significantly to the workload of record keepers.
+As is common with other forms of record keeping, misfiling cards after use (particularly in large archives) results in the card being lost.
+It may take significant time and effort from an archivist to locate a lost record.

-The very nature of microfilm cameras and the high contrast properties of microfilm stock itself also impose limits on the amount of detail that can be resolved particularly at the higher reduction ratios (36x or greater) needed to film larger drawings.
+The processing optical film is a chemical process as requires paper, equipment, etc. The very nature of microfilm cameras and the high contrast properties of microfilm stock itself also impose limits on the amount of detail that can be resolved particularly at the higher reduction ratios (i.e. +36:1) needed to film larger drawings on standard 35mm.
+In 1960, a US Air Force report suggested details to be stored on a 35mm/IBM aperture card should be no smaller than ^{1}/_{32} of an inch; be at least ^{1}/_{64} of an inch apart; and that reductions be made in ratios of either 16:1 or 29:1.
 Faded drawings or those of low or uneven contrast do not reproduce well and significant detail or annotations may be lost.

-In common with other forms of microfilm, mis-filing cards after use, particularly in large archives, results in the card being lost unless it's later found by accident.
+The same reported noted an expected loss of at least 10% of detail in the best of cases, with an upper margin of 50% loss of detail for lower quality drawings or prints.

 Aperture cards created from 35mm roll film mounted on to blank cards have to be treated with great care.
 Bending the card can cause the film to detach and excessive pressure to a stack of cards can cause the mounting glue to ooze creating clumps of cards which will feed through duplicators and other machinery either poorly or not at all.
 Feeding a de-laminated card through machinery not only risks destroying the image, but also risks jamming or damaging the machinery.

 Machinery

 A set of cards could be rapidly sorted by drawing number or other punched data using a card sorter.
 Machines are now available that scan aperture cards and produce a digital version.
+(Note: For example, an aperture card scanner.)
 Aperture card plotters are machines that use a laser to create the image on the film.
+(Note: For example, an aperture card plotter.)